NVIDIA/NeMo-Framework-Launcher/README.md

 * Automatic and configurable Non-Uniform Memory Access (NUMA) mapping

 **NeMo Megatron 22.03**

 * T5 with tensor parallelism support (optimized for <20B parameters, training only)
 * 220M and 3B T5 training configurations
 * GLUE fine-tuning and evaluation support for T5

 **NeMo Megatron 22.02**

 * GPT-3 with pipeline parallelism support (training only)
 * 40B and 175B GPT-3 training configurations

 **NeMo Megatron 22.01**

 * GPT-3 with tensor parallelism support on Base Command Platform
 * O2-style AMP (accelerated training of larger models)
 * Chatbot sample application using your trained GPT-3 model
 * Training metric monitoring and visualization with Weights & Biases

 ## 9. Known Issues
-<a id="markdown-known-issues" name="known-issues"></a>

 Fixes for the following issues will be released shortly:

 * The inference hyperparameter search is not available in this release for T5 and mT5
 * Accuracy and performance measurement for GPT-3 is currently not supported.
 Please use the NeMo Megatron 22.05 inference container to use this feature
 * For running inference on BCP please use the NeMo Megatron 22.03 inference container
 * The fine-tuning SQuAD results for T5 are lower than expected